Lillian1070/showcase_python_dataCleaning_1/README.md

 These steps prepare the data for more accurate analysis and modeling.

-You can view the full process in the Jupyter Notebook [here](https://github.com/Lillian1070/showcase_python_dataCleaning_1/blob/main/kaggle_coffeeBean_dataCleaning.ipynb).
+You can view the full process in the Jupyter Notebook in this repo [here](https://github.com/Lillian1070/showcase_python_dataCleaning_1/blob/main/kaggle_coffeeBean_dataCleaning.ipynb).

 ## Dataset Used